 Protect from physical injury—Place your child on the floor or bed.
 Make sure they are not near any hard or sharp objects.Protect airway—Do not place anything in your child's mouth during the convulsion.
 Turn your child’s head to the side.
-This will allow saliva or vomit to drain from the mouth.Watch the time—The length of the convulsions should be less than five minutes.Unless the doctor has told you otherwise, call 911.
+This will allow saliva or vomit to drain from the mouth.Watch the time—The length of the convulsions should be less than five minutes.Unless the doctor has told you otherwise, call for emergency medical services.

 Talk with your doctor about the best treatment plan for your child.
 You may also be referred to a pediatric neurologist.